Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/plans/index.md

-I still think this style of management worked really well, especially for ongoing operations which already have a well-defined scope of work and tasking (i.e. sales, marketing, building repeat machines), but it has a couple weaknesses when it comes to project work.
+I still think this style of management worked really well, especially for ongoing operations which already have a well-defined scope of work and tasking (i.e. sales, marketing, building repeat machines), but it has a weakness when it comes to project work.

 Namely, a lot of responsibility is put on each individual to make sure their projects are progressing as planned.